-On Sunday, January 20 from 9–11:30 a.m. we will pay homage to Kannon, the Bodhisattva of Compassion.
+On Saturday, we pay homage to Kannon, the Bodhisattva of Compassion.
 This bodhisattva, so beloved in Mahayana countries, is the embodiment of tender compassion.
 Through this ceremony, we thank Kannon for her unceasing help.

 After a half hour of zazen, we begin a series of rounds of sitting, bowing, chanting, and circumambulating.
 We chant the Kannon sutra in English and Japanese a total of 108 times, recite the mantra of Kanzeon (“Praise to Kannon bodhisattva”) 108 times, and chant the Lotus Sutra Scripture of Kanzeon Bodhisattva and the Dharani of Avalokitesvara three times each.

 By the end of the ceremony, we will have made 108 prostrations.
 Even if you are unable to do prostrations, you can still participate by making standing or partial bows.
 Members and their families, as well as friends of the Center and non-members are all invited.
 Anyone who wishes to pay homage to Kannon Bodhisattva is most welcome to attend.

 In addition to the bowing, there will be circumambulations, incense offerings, special readings, and a vigorous Rinzai-style chanting of the Kanzeon in Japanese.
 A few notes about the ceremony: